Gulfstream Aerospace

 Confirmation anxiety

-Crew were hesitant to commit actions — particularly global lighting changes and shade operations — without a preview of the result.
-Adding live preview states (with animated transitions showing the change before confirmation) significantly reduced hesitation time.
+Crew were hesitant to commit actions without a preview of the result.
+Adding live preview states significantly reduced hesitation time.

 ● Major